Popular Alaska Itineraries Using In-State Airlines

 Day 2 – Take the day to explore beyond Homer.
 Enjoy a halibut fishing charter, fly over to Katmai for coastal brown bear viewing, or catch a water taxi across Kachemak Bay to explore Seldovia’s quaint boardwalk.

-Day 6 – Your flight back to Anchorage will take 1 hour and 10 minutes.
-There are a few flights each day, so you can fit in another museum or last walk along the beach before your afternoon or evening flight to Anchorage.
+Day 3 – Your flight back to Anchorage will take 1 hour and 10 minutes.
+There are a few flights each day, so you can fit in another museum or last walk along the beach if you opt for an afternoon or evening Anchorage.

 Anchorage – Valdez – Anchorage